Paymo Logo

 4. Take a closer look at risks.
 Based on your research, you can discuss with your team how to manage each risk or obstacle that might delay your project.
 You can resort to the help of your experienced staff for more advice and tips on risk avoidance.
 Starting from fictional scenarios, find ways to prevent risks and fix the damage they make.
 Discover what you can control and what is best to be avoided.

-Take a look at how you can identify a series of risks in project management.
+Look at how you can identify a series of risks in project management.

-7. Develop a schedule to estimate the time needed to complete each activity and the entire project.
+7. Develop a schedule to estimate the time needed to complete each activity and the project.
 Prepare your calendar so that all your ideas will be on track and adequately managed according to a defined plan.
 By doing this, no step will be skipped.
 This is particularly important since one task often depends on another, and delaying one task might postpone the entire project.
 Think realistically to meet your client’s requirements and maintain a healthy work environment with no unnecessary efforts or after-hours for your employees.

 8. Client approval.
 Although sometimes client approval can happen before the planning phase, your project should get approved after you have presented a clear and detailed plan to the client.
 It’s up to you how you showcase your project’s plan, but remember to make it as easy to understand as possible.
 Detailed planning will keep you away from taking any risks.
-If you see that you’re lacking some mandatory parts for your project’s proper development, you can always ask for more resources, more time, or a higher budget that will help you meet your client’s exact needs.
+If you lack some mandatory parts for your project’s proper development, you can always ask for more resources, more time, or a higher budget that will help you meet your client’s exact needs.

 Are you looking to plan a project digitally?
 Read our guide on using project planning software.